Synod of Ulster

 The (General) Synod of Ulster was the forerunner of the General Assembly of the Presbyterian Church in Ireland.
 It comprised all the clergy of the church elected by their respective local presbyteries (or church elders) and a section of the laity.
 Official records of its proceedings exist from 1691.

+The first presbytery in Ulster was founded in Carrickfergus in 1642.